VermeilChan/FarmingTimer/README.md

 ## Overview

-FarmingTimer app designed to track your farming time in Hypixel Skyblock.
+FarmingTimer is designed to track your farming time in Hypixel Skyblock.
 Its goal is to keep things simple, easy to use, and lightweight.

 ## Requirements